|

 It is rated higher than the below funds due to its stock portfolio's

-extraordinary diversification and strong "value" and "small" tilt, as well as
+diversification and "value" and "small" tilt, as well as

 its bond portfolio's short duration.